AincradOT/platform/docs/architecture/state.md

 Terraform state is stored in a versioned GCS bucket.

-- Each project uses a unique `prefix` to isolate state files.
+- Each terraform root uses a unique `prefix` to isolate state files
-- Versioning is enabled so previous states are available for debug and recovery.
+- Versioning is enabled so previous states are available for debug and recovery
-- Bucket IAM is restricted to the minimum set of humans and CI service accounts.
+- Bucket IAM is restricted to org administrators and CI service accounts
-- Bucket encryption uses a KMS key created by the platform `cloud/` root.

-GCS provides native state locking through object generation checks.
-We rely on this and do not use a separate lock store.
+- Google-managed encryption at rest (no KMS required)

+!!! warning
+    GCS does not provide native state locking.
+    For small teams running terraform sequentially, this is acceptable.
+    CI workflows serialize applies per repository to avoid conflicts.

 We avoid running multiple concurrent applies against the same state key.
 CI workflows that target the same state are queued or made mutually exclusive.